MCRCHoward/MCRC/how-it-works/Pipeline/Phase-1/Phase1Detailed.md

 ---

-## 9. Task Board & Dashboard Iteration
+## 10. Task Board & Dashboard Iteration

-- **New `/dashboard/tasks` route** fetches pending + recently completed tasks server-side, then renders a client-side board with search, service area/type/priority filters, inline priority editing, and “mark done” actions.
+- **New `/dashboard/tasks` route** fetches pending + recently completed tasks server-side, then renders a client-side board with search, service area/type/priority filters, inline priority editing, and "mark done" actions.
 - **Filters are URL-aware** via `nuqs`, so ICs can share deep links such as `/dashboard/tasks?service=mediation&priority=high`.
-Search text syncs (debounced) to `?q=`, dropdowns to `?service`, `?type`, `?priority`, and the sort control to `?sort`.
+Search text syncs (debounced via `use-debounce`) to `?q=`, dropdowns to `?service`, `?type`, `?priority`, and the sort control to `?sort`.
+The `NuqsAdapter` in the CMS root layout enables these hooks throughout the section.
-- **Sorting presets** keep the list actionable: we default to “Due date (soonest)” and let ICs toggle “Priority (High → Low)” or “Recently assigned”.
+- **Sorting presets** keep the list actionable: we default to "Due date (soonest)" and let ICs toggle "Priority (High → Low)" or "Recently assigned".
 Additional toggles (e.g., due-date ranges) can piggyback off the same query-state plumbing if staff requests it.
-- **Dashboard stats cards** now highlight intake health: “My Pending Tasks” (staff-only), “New Inquiries (7d)”, and “Intakes Scheduled (7d)” — all backed by Firestore snapshots so Phase 1 data surfaces immediately when staff lands on `/dashboard`.
+- **Dashboard stats cards** now highlight intake health: "My Pending Tasks" (staff-only, powered by `getPendingTaskCount()`), "New Inquiries (7d)", and "Intakes Scheduled (7d)" — all backed by Firestore snapshots so Phase 1 data surfaces immediately when staff lands on `/dashboard`.
+- **Task action revalidation:** `markTaskComplete` and `updateTaskPriority` call `revalidatePath('/dashboard/tasks')` and `revalidatePath('/dashboard')` to ensure the UI reflects changes immediately without manual refresh.

+---

+## 11. Service Pipeline Structure & Placeholder Pages

+Each service (Mediation, Facilitation, Restorative Practices) now has a dedicated navigation structure with five pipeline stages:

+1. **Overview** (`/dashboard/{service}`) – Landing page for the service, currently using `ServicePipelinePlaceholder` with service-specific messaging.
+2. **Inquiries** (`/dashboard/{service}/inquiries`) – Existing inquiry management tables (functional).
+3. **Intake Queue** (`/dashboard/{service}/intake`) – Placeholder page for Phase 2+ intake workflow.
+4. **Scheduling** (`/dashboard/{service}/scheduling`) – Placeholder page for Phase 2+ scheduling management.
+5. **Activity Log** (`/dashboard/{service}/activity`) – Placeholder page for Phase 2+ activity timeline.

+All placeholder pages use the shared `ServicePipelinePlaceholder` component for consistency.
+The navigation structure is defined in `src/app/(frontend)/(cms)/dashboard/layout.tsx` as `serviceNavItems`, which are spread into the main navigation array.
+This structure makes it clear where future pipeline features will live and provides a consistent UX pattern across all three services.